ObaidaAlhaasan/Community_Events_Free...way/README.md

 ## Features

- - Basic front end web pages.
+ -  front end web pages responsive.
  - Contact page has form to email.
  - Login system with forgot password and reset password.
  - Signup and Login with Facebook, Twitter, GitHub, Google and Tumblr.